Babies are born with incredible, innate instincts.

 - Baby’s mouth will open and attempt to find his mother’s nipple.

-- Baby will latch on and begin to breastfeed (this might take a few attempts).
+- The baby will latch on and begin to breastfeed (this might take a few attempts).
 Just give it some time, and maybe ask for help in repositioning to make the first breastfeeding a success.

 The golden hour after birth